Cardiff School of Sport and Health Sciences>Courses>Nutrition for Sport and Exercise - MSc/PgD/PgC

 Employability & Careers

-Vocation modules in professional practice enable students to work with selected sports teams, clubs and individuals to improve their performance with nutrition.
+The programme is closely aligned to professional standards and competencies, particularly the requirements for SENr registration.
+Vocational modules in professional practice enable students to work with selected sports teams, clubs and individuals to improve their performance with nutrition.
 This is undertaken in a flexible manner to fit with the interests and career aspirations of each individual student.
-All work is supervised closely by registered practitioners to ensure clear skills development within the SENr code of prifessional conduct.
+All work is supervised closely by registered practitioners to ensure clear skills development within the SENr code of professional conduct.

 The course has been designed to enable you to join the Sport and Exercise Nutrition Register (SENr), the professional register for qualified sports and exercise nutritionists.
 This is an important quality maker which recognises that your skills and knowledge have been benchmarked against those required in this competitive job market.